ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 ### Attribution

 Parts of this lab are based on a lab assignment from the OpenIntro textbook "Introductory Statistics with Randomization and Simulation" that is released under a Creative Commons Attribution-ShareAlike 3.0 Unported license.
 The book website is at [https://www.openintro.org/book/isrs/](https://www.openintro.org/book/isrs/).
-You can read a PDF copy of the book for free and watch video lectures associated with the book at that URL.
-You can also see the lab assignment that this notebook is based on.

 :::